jhaco/Playground/README.md

 <details close>
   <summary>12/24/2019 Version 1.0</summary>

-  + Added backpack inventory (no GUI); blocks that interact with storage can push items to and from the backpack.
   + Refactored code into separate responsible packages to be initialized by main.
   + Registered/rendered the backpack as a non-functional, but craftable block.
 It's a blue backpack!
   + Initial Fabric mod environment setup.